EloiStree/2025_08_13_FortniteReplayCheaterOut/README.md

-# 2025_08_13_FortniteReplayCheaterOut
+2025_08_13_FortniteReplayCheaterOut
-Fortnite is infested with cheater.
-It is a shame that 8/9 games are composed of 2-3 of them in ranked solo.
-Let's try to create tools to fight them.
+Fortnite is currently overrun with cheaters.
+It’s frustrating that in ranked solo matches, 8 out of 9 games include 2–3 of them.
+My goal is to work on tools to help combat this issue.

-All thank and credit to https://github.com/Shiqan/FortniteReplayDecompressor , I am just using their code to export the info I need.
+Full credit and thanks go to Shiqan/FortniteReplayDecompressor.
+I’m simply using their code to extract the data I need.